zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup_paid.md

   ![](images/create-group.png " ")

 3. In the Create Group dialog box, enter the following:
- - **Name**: Enter a unique name for your group such as "MicroservicesAdmin”.
+ - **Name**: Enter a unique name for your group, e.g. "MicroservicesAdmin”.
 Note that the group name cannot contain spaces.
  - **Description**: Enter a description (for example, “New group for microservices workshop”).
  - Click **Create**.
   ![](images/new-group.png " ")

   ![](images/get-new-group.png " ")

- 4. Now, let’s create security policies that give your group permissions to execute the setup steps for this workshop
+ 4. Now, let’s create a security policy that give your group permissions to execute the setup steps for this workshop, e.g. "Microservices-Policies".

   ![](images/create-policy.png " ")